What is Massachusetts Privacy Law?

 6. Maintain hard copy files of personal information in always-locked files, with only the most minimum of access by designated employees.

 8. Consider outsourcing this risk whenever possible – for example, transferring the responsibility for maintaining employee personal information to a certified online personal records service provider.
-Consider using a certified credit card processing service, with your company only inputting, but not able to record, client credit card information.
-3rd party certifications for 201 CMR 17.00 must be in place before January 1st 2010.
+Consider using a certified credit card processing service, with your company only input, but not able to record, client credit card information.
+3rd party certifications for 201 CMR 17.00 must be in place before January 1st, 2010.

 9. Ensure that any electronic communication of this protected data, whether wireless or online, be conducted using robust encryption.

-10. Ensure that any storage of this protected data on laptops be robustly encrypted by May 1, 2009.
-Protected data stored on PDA’s, memory sticks, CDs or other portable devices must be encrypted by January 1 2010.
+10. Ensure that any storage of this protected data on laptops is robustly encrypted by May 1, 2009.
+Protected data stored on PDAs, memory sticks, CDs or other portable devices must be encrypted by January 1 2010.

 11. Minimize the amount and the duration of time personal information is stored.
 Companies should regularly review the protected data it maintains and purge all but what was absolutely necessary to keep on file.